qvik/qvik-network-ios/README.md

 # Qvik's network utility collection

-*This library contains Swift (3.0+) networking utilities for use in both Qvik's internal and customer projects.
+*This library contains Swift3 networking utilities for use in both Qvik's internal and customer projects.
 They are released with the MIT license.*

 ## Changelog